 Oh, cold and flu season…you are already upon us.
-My family has already caught our first cold virus of the season.
+My family has already caught our first couple cold viruses of the season.
 It seems like as soon as the kids start back to school, ALL the germs start popping back up.
+And after all the holiday get-togethers, germs seem to crop up as well.

 So during cold season I make chicken noodle soup.
 Like, a lot.

-You can use your own homemade chicken stock to make this (see my bone broth recipe here), which is what I used for this recipe…or you can use the boxed stuff from the store.
-I have personally used both, and it turns out great either way.
+You can use your own homemade chicken stock to make this (see my bone broth recipe here), which is what I used for this recipe.
+Or you can totally use the boxed stuff from the store.
+Or even water, plus Better than Bullion chicken base.
+I have personally used all of those, and it turns out great any of those ways.

 I have also been making this in my Instant Pot lately, so I am updating my recipe to include instructions for that.
-Note: These are Amazon affiliate links, which support this site at no extra cost to you.
+Note: These are Amazon affiliate links.

 Side note: I used to remove celery leaves from things.
 I don’t do that any more.
+You can see a few poking out in the above photo.
 I find that the celery leaves add more flavor.

 You can also use any cut of pasta.
 I prefer egg noodles for chicken noodle soup, but I have also made this with spaghetti, linguine, etc.